SwannSG/cheatsheets/Javascript Cheat Sheet.md

 ## Object

 Objects are a collection of key and value pairs.
 Every object has a special pointer to another object.
-We call this pointer a **prototype**.
+We this pointer a **prototype**.

 A key is a string.
 If key is a "valid" string we can use the dot operator.
 ES6 now allows for a numeric key.